Broken Trail: Reception

 The miniseries received generally favorable reviews from critics.
 In his review in DVD Talk, Scott Weinberg called the film "a warm-hearted and gorgeous-looking piece of big-time Western-style filmmaking."
 Weinberg concluded:

 In his review for NPR, David Bianculli wrote that "the series delivers great performances and rough-edged realism—you can almost smell the leather."

 In her review in The New York Times, Alessandra Stanley wrote that the film "is much more in the debt of Lonesome Dove, probably a little too much, since it too cannot live up to that legendary epic."
-Stanley acknowledges, however, that the film "has a subtle charm of its own."
+Stanley acknowledges, that the film "has a subtle charm of its own."

-On the reviewer aggregator web site Metacritic, the film received a metascore of 78, indicating 'Generally Favorable' based on 15 reviews.
+On Metacritic, the film has a score of 78 out of 100, based on reviews from 30 critics, indicating "Generally Favorable reviews".

 Walter Hill later said "I think it came out to be a good film.
 I think it could stand to be 10 to 15 minutes shorter, but the idea that we got that amount of film in forty five days was pretty good.
 I think most of it is reasonably well told, good story, the performances are good.
 Whatever.
 Sometimes the road is windy.
 That's part of the deal too."